ibm-cloud-docs/schematics/cli-reference.md

 Enable KMS to encrypt your data in the specific location.
 For more information, about enabling customer-managed keys for {{site.data.keyword.bpshort}}, see [enabling keys](/docs/schematics?topic=schematics-secure-data#data-storage).

 Update the KMS settings for your location, by using your private endpoint, `CRN`, primary `CRK`, and secondary `CRK`. **Note** you can update the KMS settings only once.
-For example, if you use an API endpoint for a geography, such as North America, only that are created in `us-south` or `us-east` are retrieved.
+For example, if you use an API endpoint for a geography, such as `North America`, only that are created in `us-south` or `us-east` are retrieved.
 {: shortdesc}

 **Syntax**